Safety Protocols for Mardi Gras Parades: Our Tips for Preventing a Personal Injury

 3. Don’t put your hand on the ground to grab items thrown from floats.
 It is not uncommon to suffer broken hand bones when someone steps on your hand while you are trying to pick up beads.

 5. Respect barricades, ropes or other items that are placed to separate the crowd from the parade.
+They are set up with a good reason and should be adhered to throughout the event.

 1. Do not drink and drive.
 Take a cab, Uber or another ride share service to avoid a situation where someone could be injured by a drunk driver during Mardi Gras parades or other events.